OkkarMin/colour-to-rgb-decimal/README.md

 Only basic cloudwatch logs for now.

-Could add workers to process the usage pattern of the API
+Could add workers to process the usage pattern of the API.